 Dunning Action Settings

 Dunning actions settings specify when Cleeng should emit the events mentioned in the Webhooks section.
-They must be set up for all your payment method Ids and all subscription cycle durations (weekly, monthly, 3-months, 6-months, annual, seasonal).
+They are set up automatically for all all your payment method Ids and all subscription cycle durations (weekly, monthly, 3-months, 6-months, annual, seasonal).

 Example:

 Let’s imagine you have 2 payment methods 123 and 456.
 You offer your subscribers 2 types of subscriptionsmonthly and annual.
-In this case, you would have to create settings for the following method-cycle combinations:
+In this case, dunning actions are set up for the following method-cycle combinations:

 • payment method 123 and cycle monthly